Experience from a Czech to

 Latin.
 One in particular is a tightly rolled r not present in any other language (not even

-Slovakian) and which Czechs get a great kick out of when listening to foreigners who try
+Slovakian) and which Czechs get a great kick out of when listening to foreigners attempting

 to pronounce it.
 They often proudly declare that it is the toughest consonant to pronounce